Arkansas Court Records

 What’s included in an Arkansas Criminal Court Record?

-When a defendant pleads guilty and opts for a plea bargain, the record will contain the charges and agreement settlement.
-But if the court tries the defendant, information such as exhibits and evidence will be entered into the record.
+When a defendant pleads guilty and accepts a plea bargain, records may typically include the charges and the agreement settlement.
+But if the court tries the defendant, records may also include information such as exhibits and presented evidence.
 If a judgment is passed, the file may contain the jury's decision, sentencing transcripts, and other relevant details.

 Where relevant to the ongoing judicial proceeding, court records may contain accounts of some pre-trial processes and prior criminal prosecution.
 This may include Arkansas warrants on the defendant, their Arkansas arrest records as well as details of prior convictions and sentences.